PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 # Measuring Lead Time

-We want to measure patching lead time so we know how long this update process takes.
-We want the interval between when an updated package was first discovered, to when it was deployed in prod.
-To make this simpler, we assume ArgoCD works fairly quickly, so its lag in deploying won't be significant and can therefore be ignored.
+Lead time is the measure of how long this update process takes.
+This will tell us how long our deployed version lags behind where we want it to be.
+In general terms, this is the time interval between when an updated package was first discovered, to when it was deployed in prod.

+For the workflow here, we will assume ArgoCD works fairly quickly, so its lag in deploying won't be significant and can therefore be ignored.
 So the query becomes: "How long does it take for changes to progress from `packages/vendored` to `sync/prod`?
 To find this out we should look at each package vendoring event, then for each event find the next time the same package was deployed. [ It has to be this way, and not backwards from deploys to vendoring events as there may be multiple vendored versions that are - effectively - all deployed in one deploy ].

 ![package update events]({{site.url}}/img/package-update-events.png)